aysieelf/LeetCode-Solutions/Journey_Solutions/1_Month/3_Week/125_Valid_palindrome_DailyLog.md

 - [ ] Implementation
 - [ ] Handling edge cases
 - [ ] Understanding time complexity
-- Details of difficulties encountered: _write here_
+- Details of difficulties encountered: It took me too much time to figure out that I've misread the task.

 ### What I Learned
-- New concept: _write here_
+- New concept: Two Pointers pattern can be used effectively for string palindrome problems
-- Mistake to avoid: _write here_
+- Mistake to avoid: I should read my task carefully before starting to solve it.
-- Better approach: _write here_
+- Better approach: Use better variable names to avoid confusion.

 ### Performance Rating
-- First Try: 🔴 / 🟡 / 🟢
+- First Try: 🟢
-- Understanding: 🔴 / 🟡 / 🟢
+- Understanding: 🟢
-- Implementation: 🔴 / 🟡 / 🟢
+- Implementation: 🟡

 LEGEND:
 - First Try: